jsherman212/svc_stalker/README.md

 `EXC_SYSCALL` or `EXC_MACH_SYSCALL`, depending on what was intercepted.

 For both `BEFORE_CALL` and `CALL_COMPLETED`, you're free to view/modify
-registers before giving control back to the kernel.
+registers in your exception handler before giving control back to the kernel.

 svc_stalker adds a new sysctl, `kern.svc_stalker_ctl_callnum`.
 This allows you to figure out which system call was patched to svc_stalker_ctl: